-- 1. All new residential buildings should achieve a 35% reduction. - 2.
-All major non-residential buildings should achieve a 35% reduction.
+2. All other new residential buildings should achieve a 35% reduction.

+3. All major non-residential buildings should achieve a 35% reduction.
+From 2019 all major non-residential buildings should achieve zero carbon standards in line with London Plan policy.